 The proposed Technical Amendments would amend Rule A-11 to (i) create a separately defined term for the concept of a "covered professional;" (ii) reformat the applicable subsections of Rule A-11 with the appropriate subsection designations and update the applicable crossreferences in the rule text; and (iii) directly incorporate the definition for "Prime Rate" into the text of the rule.
 Importantly, the proposed definition for the new term "covered professional" is intended to be non-substantive and to match the existing rule text and understanding of the descriptive phrase in Rule A-11 regarding a "person associated with the municipal advisor who is qualified as a municipal advisor representative in accordance with Rule G-3 and for whom the municipal advisor has on file with the Commission a Form MA-I as of January 31 of each year."
 The proposed amendment would also incorporate the concept of an "active" Form MA-I to make expressly clear the existing application of Rule A-11 that, if a firm has filed an amendment to indicate that an individual is no longer an associated person of the municipal advisory firm or no longer engages in municipal advisory activities on its behalf, then that individual's Form MA-I would not be deemed as active for purposes of the Municipal Advisor Professional Fee and would not be counted in the January 31st calculation regarding the assessment of the Municipal Advisor Professional Fee.
 In this way, the proposed amendments are intended to define the same category of associated persons as the existing text of the rule and, all else being equal, would not capture any greater or fewer individuals in its scope.
 Consequently, the proposed defined term for a covered professional would not change the MSRB's current method for calculating and applying the amount of the Municipal Advisor Professional Fee under Rule A-11.
 The proposed amendment is merely intended to provide greater regulatory clarity for the application of Rule A-11.
-Therefore, the MSRB believes it is a technical, clarifying amendment to the rule text that there is an increased risk that the Board may need to exercise its flexibility to revise this rate card prior to its implementation on October 1, 2022 in accordance with the totality of the circumstances and as prudence necessitates.
-However, that is not the current expectation.

-would improve its readability and would not modify any existing regulatory burdens or obligations, nor create any new regulatory burdens or obligations.
+Therefore, the MSRB believes it is a technical, clarifying amendment to the rule text that would improve its readability and would not modify any existing regulatory burdens or obligations, nor create any new regulatory burdens or obligations.